pyrollo/grunds/README.md

 To test Grunds:
   * create a new world
   * select *minetest_game* game
-  * choose *v7* map generator (not available on other mapgens yet)
+  * choose *v6*, *v7* or *valleys* map generator (not available on other mapgens)
   * enable *grunds* mod

-To find a Grund biome to explore, type */find_biome grunds*.
+To find a Grund biome to explore, type `/find_biome grunds`.
 This command will show random coordinates in a grund biome.
-Use */teleport* to go there.
+Use `/teleport` to go there.

+A tree can be grown using command `/grow_grund`.
+The tree will start at the ground level right under (or above) your position.